 In addition, if we underestimate our requirements and the applicable supplier becomes insolvent or is no longer able to timely supply our needs in a costefficient manner or at all, we may be required to acquire components, which may need to be customized for our products, from alternative suppliers, including at significantly higher costs.
 For example, in 2018, one of our suppliers became insolvent and ceased all production, requiring us to seek alternative supply of complex components in a very short time frame.
 If we cannot source alternative suppliers and/or alternative components, we may suffer delays in shipments or lost sales.
 Similarly, credit constraints at our suppliers could require us to accelerate payment of our accounts payable, impacting our cash flow.
-Further, lead times for materials and component and demand for each component at a given time.
+Further, lead times for materials and components that we order vary significantly and depend on factors such as the specific supplier, contract terms, customization needed for any particular component and demand for each component at a given time.
 Any such failure to accurately forecast demand and manufacturing and supply requirements, and any need to obtain alternative supply sources, could materially harm our business, results of operations and financial condition.